Christoph33one/viks-bakery/README.md

 # Base page

 I wanted a symmetric feel throughout all pages with the website.
-To do this I created a base html page that extend its content of a header and footer on all pages.
+To do this I created a base html page that extends its content of a header and footer on all pages.

 ### Home page
  After getting good design ideas and information from https://elementor.com/blog/, who review website designs.
 I decided to keep a blank canvas in white for a background colour and then add colour with images.

 I used a header image of a width of 100% to stretch across the whole screen on all devices.
 I want the image to give a good idea as to what the site is about, so choosing the correct imagine was inportant.
-I aslo added a fixed position to give a srolling effect for this image.
+I aslo added a fixed position to give a scrolling effect for this image.

 ![](assets/home%20page%20header.png)

 ---

 ### Nav bar
-The navigation bar for my site uses three links, home page, cake menus and a contact form.
+The navigation bar for my site uses three links: home page, cake menus and a contact form.
 I have added a mouse over effect to change the colour of the text when the mouse cursor is on the link.
 This gives a user an indication that they about the use that link.

 I have given a drop down menu for the all menu pages.
-This keepsthe nav bar small and with more functions.
+This keeps the nav bar small and with more functions.

 ![](assets/nav%20bar.png)

-For screen sizes of 900 piexls and smaller, the Navigation bar drops the collapseible button and  all three links can be accessed from there.
+For screen sizes of 900 pixels and smaller, the Navigation bar drops the collapsible button and  all three links can be accessed from there.
 This is keeping with modern UX design as most webpages are viewed on a mobile platform today.

 ![](assets/mobile%20screen%20size%20nav%20abr.png)